w3c/standards-track/stages.md

 ## Problem Statement

 The W3C Technical Reports page contain a long list of W3C Recommendations that are not maintained properly, due to lack of editors, participants, or Working Groups.
+This proposal proposes to modify the W3C Process to properly maintain W3C Recommendations when there is no associated Working Group.

 ## Classes of Changes